LegendaryMediaTV/EGP-Graphai/_context/4-domains/export-system.md

 ## Overview

 The Export System converts Graphai JSON data into human-readable formats for offline use, publishing, or integration with other systems.
 Two export formats are supported: annotated text with Strong's numbers and formatted markdown.
+The system uses a unified rendering architecture with configurable options for each format.

 ## Core Entities